HarryBuadee/Devops_Learning_Linux/OTW Bandit/Level 3>4.md

 Actions taken:

-After getting into inhere directoy and using the ls command nothing appeared.
+- After getting into inhere directoy and using the ls command nothing appeared.
 I used the ls -a command which shown the hidden file.
+- Lastly used cat to displau the password.

 ````bash